Expression of sialyl-Lewis X, an E-selectin ligand, in inflammation, immune processes, and lymphoid tissues

 Fingerprint

-Dive into the research topics of 'Expression of sialyl-Lewis X, an E-selectin ligand, in inflammation, immune processes, and lymphoid tissues'.
+Dive into the research topics of 'Expression of sialyl-lewis X, an E-selectin ligand, in inflammation, immune processes, and lymphoid tissues'.
 Together they form a unique fingerprint.

 Cite this